daniel-platform/platform-grafana/README.md

 As per http://docs.grafana.org/administration/provisioning/#datasources, you can add more external datasources in `conf/provisioning/datasources`.

-If you wish to add more internal datasources, have a look at `build.sh` and `prestart.sh`
+If you wish to add more internal datasources, have a look at `build.sh` and `start.sh`

 ## Dashboards